sparkflows/sparkflows-docs/docs/user-guide/data-preparation/filter.rst

 Filtering
 =========

-Fire Insights provides processors for filtering columns and rows.
+Sparkflows provides processors for filtering columns and rows.

-Filtering Processors in Fire Insights
+Filtering Processors in Sparkflows
 ----------------------------------------